-The Kāpiti Coast Water Conservation Report documents whether Council met the peak water use 490 litres/person day target and discusses efforts in reducing private and public leakage over the 2018/19 financial year.
-Section four discusses how effective Council was in reaching the peak demand and leak targets at a District level and for each water supply.
-Section five provides more detail on what Council did over 2018/19 and section six discusses the work planned for 2019/20.
+The Kāpiti Coast Water Conservation Report documents whether the the Council met the peak water use 490 litres/person day target and discusses efforts to reduce private and public leakage over the 2020/21 financial year.
+Section four outlines how effective the Council was in reaching the peak demand and leak targets at a District level and for each water supply.
+Section five provides more detail on what the Council did over 2020/21, and section six discusses the work planned for 2021/22.

-This report covers three water supply schemes managed by Council; Ōtaki, Waikanae, Paraparaumu and Raumati and Paekākāriki.
+This report covers three water supply schemes managed by the Council; Ōtaki, Waikanae, Paraparaumu and Raumati and Paekākāriki.